 Internal partitioning can be done by using insulated plasterboards between studs or rafters in the space you want to divide.
 By doing this insulated plasterboards provide insulation against noise and temperature gain/loss between rooms of a house.

 Insulated Plasterboard is extremely important when building a house as it provides the reassurance that it will be insulated and help to keep the heat in.
 It is most commonly used on internal walls to help aid the thermal performance of the home, however, due to the structure, it ensures that the wall isn’t made too thick.
 It is also a great time and money saver, alongside being easy to install.
 In the long run, insulated plasterboard will certainly save you money on heating the home.
-Furthermore, it can often work out cheaper insulating your walls with insulated plasterboard than buying both aspects separately.
+Furthermore, it can often work out cheaper to insulate your walls with insulated plasterboard than buying both aspects separately.

 As mentioned above it is usually used to line internal walls.
 These walls are usually brick.
-Insulated plasterboard is most helpful when both a type of insulation and dry lining is needed.
+Insulated plasterboard is most helpful when both a type of insulation and drylining is needed.
 You can therefore get both jobs and requirements met in one.

-The price of insulated plasterboard is dependant on the specifications of your project.
+The price of the insulated plasterboard is dependent on the specifications of your project.
 At Trade Insulations, we are known to have the best prices on insulated plasterboard.
 Our Celotex PL4000 insulated plasterboards can be bought in single sheets.
 Our K118 plasterboards are sold in packs only.
 Bulk buying is a cost-effective way of saving money.
 Why pay more for insulation when you can get it for less at Trade Insulations.
 We save our customers £1000s per year.
 We offer expert advice, speedy delivery, and only the best customer service.
 You can browse insulated plasterboards, as well as many other insulation products.
 Remember, you don't have to be in the trade to get trade prices on your insulation when you choose us.
 We offer trade prices for everyone.
 Top brands, trade prices is the motto.